Consensys/distributed-validator-formal-specs-and-verification/README.md

 - Remote Signer (RS): Every DVC has its own RS.
 - Beacon Node (BN): Every DVC has its own BN.
 - Network latency: The network between DVC, RS, and BN are synchronous.
+- Trusted components: We are currently assuming that the network and Byzantine DVCs are reliable.
+Those assumptions make our model less complicated and allow us to focus on writing proofs that require the anticipant of quorums, instead of all DVCs.
+We are adapting our model and proofs to cope with untrusted components.
+Those assumptions should be changed soon.

 ## Our approach